How Well Do Self-Supervised Models Transfer?: Experiments

 \subsection{Detection}

 \keypoint{Experimental setup} We evaluate the pre-trained networks on Pascal VOC using Faster R-CNN \cite{Ren2015FasterNetworks} with a Feature Pyramid Network \cite{Lin2017FeatureDetection} backbone.
 We use the detectron2 \cite{Wu2019Detectron2} framework and base our evaluation on the suggested hyperparameters therein.
 Training is done on both the trainval07 and the trainval12 datasets and evaluation is done on the test2007 set.
 We report AP50, the default VOC metric as well as the COCO-style metrics AP and AP75.
-The models are trained for 144k iterations with a 100 iteration warm-up to an initial learning rate of 0.0025 which is decayed by a factor of 10 at iterations 96k and 128k.
-They are trained on a single GPU with a batch size of 2.
-We evaluate both freezing the backbone and fine-tuning all layers end-to-end.
-During training, the image scale is in the range [480, 800] pixels and 800 at test time.
+We evaluate both freezing the backbone (all but the last residual block) and finetuning all layers end-to-end.
+Full training details can be found in Section \ref{subsec:detection_details} in the appendix.

-\keypoint{Results} The results are presented in Table~\ref{tab:detection_evaluation}, from which we observe that: (i) The best self-supervised models again outperform supervised pre-training as a transfer learning source. (ii) However, the best performing models are now quite different from those in the previous sections (more on this in Section~\ref{sec:correl}) with SimCLR-v2 and MoCo-v2 excelling for a frozen backbone, and BYOL excelling for a fine-tuned backbone.
+\keypoint{Results} The results are presented in Table~\ref{tab:detection_evaluation}, from which we observe that: (i) The best self-supervised models again outperform supervised pre-training as a transfer learning source. (ii) However, the best performing models are now quite different from those in the previous sections (more on this in Section~\ref{sec:correl}) with SimCLR-v2 excelling for a frozen backbone, and BYOL excelling for a finetuned backbone.

 Our results are in contrast to the headline claim in \cite{He2018RethinkingPre-training}, which is that ImageNet pre-training is not necessarily useful in transfer to detection tasks.
 However, this observation in \cite{He2018RethinkingPre-training} was based on the COCO benchmark, and did not hold for their experiments on Pascal VOC.
 This is most likely due to the lesser number of images and categories in VOC.